SakshamDev2005/AI-Translator/README.md

 # AI-Translator

 This project is an AI-based language translator implemented using LangChain and Groq models.
-The AI agent is designed to translate text based on user input, with support for different languages as specified by the user.
+The AI module is designed to translate text based on user input, with support for different languages as specified by the user.

 # Overview